Please upgrade your browser.

 We'll provide binoculars if you'd like to borrow a pair.

 On this fun all-day trip, you'll get to both taste berries and understand them better.
-Liza will share information about the importance of berries in our local ecosystem, harvest tips for NW berries, traditional ecological uses and land management practices of First Nation peoples relevant to huckleberries, as well as sustainable harvesting techniques.
+Ashley will share information about the importance of berries in our local ecosystem, harvest tips for NW berries, traditional ecological uses and land management practices of First Nation peoples relevant to huckleberries, as well as sustainable harvesting techniques.

 Carpooling and ensuring that we have enough Northwest Forest Passes for the event will be coordinated in advance.
 Don't worry if you don't have a car or pass!
 If you do, let us know if you're willing to drive and share your pass.